lloo099/thomasjjc/README.md

 ---

-## 🤝 Academic + Web3
+## 🤝 Academic

-I'm passionate about bridging academia and decentralized technology—whether it’s co-authoring papers on efficient LLM training, collaborating with global research labs, or exploring *Web3* infrastructure projects that bring AI investment and intelligent agents on-chain.
+I'm passionate about bridging academia and decentralized technology—whether it’s co-authoring papers on efficient LLM training, collaborating with global research labs, or exploring blockchain infrastructure projects that bring AI infrastructure and intelligent agents on-chain.

 ---